geteduroam/documentation/content/about/faq.md

 There is no specific realm for geteduroam, since geteduroam is just another IdP solution with a RADIUS server.
 If an institution self-hosts this RADIUS server, it will be the realm (subrealm?) of the institution.
 If an NRO sets up geteduroam, it will be a realm picked by that NRO.

-There are plans to set up a hosted geteduroam solution with GÉANT, which will have a common realm.
+There are plans to set up a hosted geteduroam solution within GÉANT, which will have a common realm.
 This hosted solution cannot be used by institutions without NRO approval.

 #### Can any institution join without NRO approval?

 geteduroam is open source and anyone can set up their own instance with RADIUS, in the same way anyone can set up any RADIUS server.
 Inclusion in the eduroam fabric needs NRO approval, just like before.

-There are plans to set up a hosted geteduroam solution with GÉANT.
+There are plans to set up a hosted geteduroam solution within GÉANT.
 This hosted solution cannot be used by institutions without NRO approval.

 #### Will geteduroam replace CAT